Logeshwaran95/Logeshwaran95/README.md

 # I'm Logeshwaran - Aspiring Software Developer

-I'm a second year engineering student at college of engineering guindy , Anna University , Chennai.
+I'm a third year engineering student at college of engineering guindy , Anna University , Chennai.
 Web technologies truly pique my curiosity.
 I love building websites and mobile applications.
 I adore programming, problem-solving, and tasks that require me to use my skills to the fullest.

 <br/>